Frat’s Dragonkin: The Banished Guide -

 Additional color meanings:

 Unfortunately, only the modifier skill power listed along the left in yellow (the tiers reached) actually contributes towards the total power for skill.
-The amount of skill power listed along the right in white is there to help keep track of each modifier amount, but the entire portion just doesn't count for raising the character skill ranks.
-Each connected wyrmling skill also contributes 1 power (per jonaZu [Eko - Lead GameDesigner] [EO]).
+The amount of skill power listed along the right in white is there to help keep track of each modifier amount, but the entire portion doesn't count for raising the character skill ranks.
+Each connected wyrmling skill also contributes 1 power (This is verified in the official Dragonkin Discord by jonaZu [Eko - Lead GameDesigner] [EO]).

 Once you know how to connect the fragments, and how much power they give, you need to make sure that you are connecting modifiers who have the same words in their Compatibility that the character skill has in its keywords (otherwise it won't count at all).
 When placing a modifier or wyrmling fragment, you can tell immediately if the keywords don't match, because it will become covered in diagonal parallel red lines (as shown in the picture on the right).